Unsupervised Dense Information Retrieval with Contrastive Learning

 \subsection{Results}

-First, we compare the performance of fully unsupervised models, i.e., without fine-tuning on MS-MARCO or other annotated data.
-In Figure~\ref{fig:0shot} we report the recall@100 performance of unsupervised models on the \beir~benchmark.
-Interestingly, we observe that in this setting, contriever is competitive compared to BM25 on all datasets, but TREC-COVID and T\'ouche-2020.
-In particular, it obtains better performance than BM25 on 11 out of 15 datasets from the benchmark.
-Contriever also outperforms previously proposed unsupervised dense retrievers, which obtains lower performance than BM25 in general.
+First, we compare the performance of fully unsupervised models, i.e., without fine-tuning on MS~MARCO or other annotated data.
 In Table~\ref{tab:qa}, we report the retrieval performance on two question answering datasets: NaturalQuestions~\citep{kwiatkowski2019natural} and TriviaQA~\citep{JoshiTriviaQA2017}.
-Here, our model is also competitive with a strong BM25 baseline~\citep{ma2021replication}, for example leading to 3 points improvement for the recall@100 on NaturalQuestions.
+Here, our model is competitive with a strong BM25 baseline~\citep{ma2021replication}, for example leading to 3 points improvement for the recall@100 on NaturalQuestions.
 It also outperforms previously proposed dense retrievers which were trained with ICT or salient span masking.
+In Figure~\ref{fig:0shot} we report the recall@100 performance of unsupervised models on the \beir~benchmark.
+Interestingly, we observe that in this setting, \ours{} is competitive compared to BM25 on all datasets, but TREC-COVID and T\'ouche-2020.
+In particular, it obtains better performance than BM25 on 11 out of 15 datasets from the benchmark for the recall@100. \ours{} also outperforms previously proposed unsupervised dense retrievers, which obtains lower performance than BM25 in general.
+For the nDCG@10, which puts more emphasis on the very first retrieved documents, while \ours{} largely closes the gap between unsupervised retrievers and BM25, it is still outperformed by BM25 as reported in Table~\ref{tab:unsupervised}.
+The difference is mainly due to the fact that BM25 largely outperforms \ours{} on two datasets with specific features: Trec-COVID and Tóuche-2020.
+Trec-COVID is an information retrieval dataset related to COVID.
+However data used to train \ours{} were collected before the COVID outbreak, thus they may not be adapted.
+Tóuche-2020 contains long documents, which does not seem to be very well supported by dense neural retrievers: even after supervised training, models are still lagging behind BM25.
 Overall, these results show the potential of contrastive learning to train fully unsupervised dense retrievers.